nats-io/nats-site/content/blog/nats-server-2.9.15-release.md

 tags = ["NATS", "Testing", "Quality"]
 +++

-Normally, the NATS maintainers do not publish a dedicated announcement for a patch release, but the [2.9.15 release](https://github.com/nats-io/nats-server/releases/tag/v2.9.15) of the NATS server has several significant stability and performance improvements worth highlighting, all driven by our new quality engineering process.
+Normally, the NATS maintainers do not publish a dedicated announcement for a patch release, but the [2.9.15 release](https://github.com/nats-io/nats-server/releases/tag/v2.9.15) of the NATS server has several significant stability and performance improvements worth highlighting, all driven by our new quality engineering process! 🥳

-## Release management

 What does a patch release mean to NATS?
 And what are these new quality engineering processes?

+## Release management

-At the beginning of 2023, the NATS maintainers drafted an end-to-end “release management” document which includes the policies and procedures used for each NATS server release, everything from initial scoping to communication of the release.
+At the beginning of 2023, the NATS maintainers drafted an end-to-end “release management” document which includes the policies and procedures used for each NATS server release, everything from initial scoping to communication of the release itself.

 This effort was driven largely by acknowledging the ever-increasing number of critical, high-scale production NATS deployments companies rely on.